HackerPen/tech-interview-questions/coding/three_sum/SOLUTION_en.md

 * null/empty input
 * duplicates
 * this is a problem with a lot of variations such as summing to a different target, not allowing to sort, etc
+* if using built in sort, it will be good to know language's built in sort algorithm

 **implementation**